renanstn/godot-lab/README.md

 ### 005 - Basic Player

 - This is the most simple and basic 2D platform player you can have.
 He can walk, he can jump, and have Idle, walking, and jumping animations.
-You can check the core script [here](https://github.com/renanstn/godot-mechanics/blob/master/Mechanics%20Lab/Scripts/SimplePlayer.gd)
+You can check the code [here](https://github.com/renanstn/godot-mechanics/blob/master/Mechanics%20Lab/Scripts/SimplePlayer.gd)

 ![Basic player example](Images/BasicPlayer.gif)